WonderingGodling/My-Mind-Space/src/site/notes/Uni/4BM024 Microbiology/Microbiology.md

 #### Consequences of infection
 - Symptoms of viral infection are not caused by  products of the virus - no metabolites!
 - Symptoms of disease often caused by
 	- Deregulation of cellular function
 	- Direct damage to cells from viral replication
 	- Host immune response to infection
-- Symptoms of viral infection are not caused by products of the virus - no metabolites!
-- Symptoms of disease often caused by
-- Deregulation of cellular function
-- Direct damage to cells from viral replication
-- Host immune response to infection

 ### Recovery from viral infection
 - Destruction of virus infected cells
 	- Innate and specific immune responses
 - Immune response directed towards  capsid/binding proteins - important viral  antigens
 - Immune response can prevent re-infection